Erik McMillan

-Erik Charles McMillan (born May 3, 1965) is a former American football defensive back.
-He played for the New York Jets from 1988 until 1992, Philadelphia Eagles (1993), Cleveland Browns (1993), and Kansas City Chiefs (1993).
+McMillan played in the NFL for the New York Jets from 1988 until 1992, Philadelphia Eagles (1993), Cleveland Browns (1993), and Kansas City Chiefs (1993).
+He was selected by the Jets in the third round of the 1988 NFL draft.
 McMillan was selected to the Pro Bowl in 1988 and 1989.
 In 1988, McMillan was named the NFL Defensive Rookie of the Year by the Associated Press.
 He led the AFC in interceptions that year with eight.
 McMillan was the first Jets player in team history to play in the Pro Bowl his first two seasons.

 He is the son of former St. Louis Cardinals Pro Bowl tackle Ernie McMillan, and first cousin of Howard Richards, former first round pick of the Dallas Cowboys in 1981.